babashka/sci/doc/forking.md

 Direct host atoms, refs, agents, volatiles, multimethods, transient collections, lazy sequences, pending tasks, Promises, and known consuming or external resources are rejected unless an explicit policy handles them.
-A completed JVM Future may be shared because its task lifecycle is immutable.
+A completed JVM Future or realized host Delay may be shared because its lifecycle is immutable.
+Mutable Java collections and common atomic/synchronization holders are rejected as well; Clojure persistent collections are unaffected.

 `sci/init` and the two-argument `sci/fork` also accept `:fork-fn`, a legacy one-argument fallback applied to unclassified values stored in world cells.
 It